Nomadic Life Kit: Picnic Basket for Coziness on the Go

 What objects would you say help make any space feel like home?
 Selecting just a handful of practical objects for basic functions like dining, sleeping and meditating can be difficult, but it gets even harder when you have to make sure they’re portable.
-Exactly what you choose probably varies a lot individually, and culturally, but many of us would settle on many of the same items that are packed in the Nomadic Life Kit by Gerardo Osio.
+Exactly what you choose probably varies a lot individually, and culturally, but many of us would settle on many of the same items that are packed inside the Japanese-style picnic basket known as the Nomadic Life Kit by Gerardo Osio.

 This distinctly Japanese take on a picnic set includes five basic elements: Goza, a tatami mat made of igusa straws; Hako, a wooden carrier influenced by boxes used by Buddhist monks; Sabi, a copper tableware set; Zafu, a cushion design borrowed from those used in Zen Buddhism, and Kami, a candle/incense holder and flower vase providing light, warmth, aroma and a connection to nature.